-Heat oil and stir-fry chillies and garlic, then the vegetables and mashed tofu.
+Heat oil and stir-fry chilies and garlic, then the vegetables and mashed tofu.
 Fry for a few minutes until the tofu starts turning brown.
 Add the sauce and stir for a few minutes until well combined.
 Garnish with spring onions and serve with boiled rice and cucumber slices.
 It’s as simple as that!

-What goes with scrambled tofu
+What goes with this vegan scrambled tofu

 If you’re game for Indo-Chinese fusion food, replace paneer with this tofu scramble on paneer kathi rolls, making it a vegan tofu dinner.

 - Cook scrambled tofu on high flame for 2 minutes without stirring.
 This ensures that the moisture evaporates and helps brown the tofu.
 It also helps absorb the sauce.